-To be able to work with KBC, each user needs the following:
+To be able to work with Keboola Connection, each user needs to have the following:

-Once users can access a project, they gain full administrative access to that project.
 Each user is, system-wide, identified by their email address.
 This means that you need to enter correct email addresses for existing users.
-Be especially careful about company aliases; from KBC’s point of view, they are different users.
+Be especially careful about company aliases; from Keboola Connection’s point of view, they are different users.

 If you want to add a new user to the project, go to Users & Settings in the project and click the Invite User button:

-If you delete an invitation before it is accepted by the invitee or if the invitee declines the invitation, they will never become a member of the project.
-When an invitation is sent to a user, the next steps are slightly different for new and existing users.
+If you delete an invitation before it is accepted by the invitee or if the invitee declines it, they will never become a member of the project.
+The steps that follow an invitation differ depending on whether the user already exists or is new.

-If the user does not yet have a platform-wide KBC account, their user list names will be shown as
+If the user does not have a platform-wide Keboola Connection account yet, their name in the user list will be

 Not activated yet:

-When they follow the link, they will be taken to the activation form:
+When they click the Activate Your Account button, they will be taken to the activation form:

-If the added user already has a KBC account, you will immediately see their screen name in the user list:
+If the added user already has a Keboola Connection account, you will see their screen name in the user list right away:

 If you see

-Not activated yet instead of the screen name, it means that there is no KBC account associated with the email address.
+Not activated yet instead of the screen name, it means that there is no Keboola Connection account associated with the email address.

 The user will receive an email invitation:

-The link leads to the account settings where the user can see pending invitations:
+The link leads to the account settings where the user can see their pending invitations: